 App2Clap

-App2Clap is a CLAP plug-in that captures audio from a specific Windows application.
+1. App2Clap, which captures audio from a specific Windows application.
 It can be used, for example, to record audio from another application into a DAW.
-Windows 11 is required.

 Download and Installation